'We don't know where our first impressions come from or precisely what they mean, so we don't always appreciate their fragility.' - Malcolm Gladwell

 Jenny Brown PhD is the author of the best-selling book Growing Yourself Up; that applies Murray Bowen’s family systems theory to life and relationships with a personal and accessible style.

-Jenny is married, has 2 adult daughters and delights to let people know she’s a grandmother.
-She is founder and director of The Family Systems Institute and the Family Systems Practice in Sydney, Australia.
-Jenny has trained and earned academic awards at the University of Sydney and Columbia University New York.
+Jenny is founder and director of The Family Systems Institute and the Family Systems Practice in Sydney, Australia.
+She has trained and earned academic awards at the University of Sydney and Columbia University New York.
 She has a PhD Social Science from the University of New South Wales.
 Her research focusses on parents and adolescents mental health.